f-cohomology and motives over number rings: Geometric motives

-where the first map is induced by the projection onto the base, the second map stems from the rational point $0 \in \P_S$.
-The object $\one(-1)$ is called \Def{Tate object} or Tate motive.
 The category $\DM(S)$, being closed under countable direct sums is pseudo-abelian \cite[Lemma II.2.2.4.8.1]{Levine:MixedMotives}, i.e., it contains kernels of projectors.
-It follows from the preceding axioms that $\one(-1) \in \DMgmeff(S)$.
+In particular, the projector $\M(\P_S) \r \M(S) \r \M(\P_S)$ has a kernel $K$ (the first map is induced by the projection onto the base, the second map stems from the rational point $0 \in \P_S$).
+The object